top of page

-A lot of our trips are short and sweet.. but that's the reality with both of us working.
-That being said, we don't head on vacations just because we can.
+A lot of our trips are short and sweet… but that’s the reality with both of us working.
+That being said, we don’t head on vacations just because we can.
 We only pick places we know we will enjoy.
-Mr. A mostly loves places with history.... but I love the outdoors.
-The places I pick usually involve mountains, treks, lots of roaming the wilderness.
-We would probably always stay away from the "islands" and "luxury beach vacations".
-It's not our style.
+Mr. A mostly loves places with history, while I love the outdoors.
+The places I pick usually involve mountains, treks, and roaming the wilderness.
+We would probably always stay away from islands and luxury beach vacations — it’s just not our style.

 So why did we pick Jordan?
-Well the easy answer is because of it's proximity to Dubai but the truth is of course, the history and the landscape.
+Well, the easy answer is its proximity to Dubai, but the truth is, of course, the history and the landscape.
+Jordan offers an incredible mix of things to do in Jordan for history buffs and nature lovers alike.

-We finally made it here last November... while I wish we had more time to explore the other parts of the country, I am glad we did the best bits in just 2 days.
-If you are pressed for time - this is the itinerary I would recommend.
+We finally made it last November.
+While we wish we had more time to explore the rest of the country, we managed to see the best bits in just two days.
+If you are pressed for time, this Jordan itinerary 2 days is what I would recommend.

 It was not until recently that this place became a top tourist hot spot... people have probably stayed away because of it's location in the center of a turbulent region.
 That's slowly changing with the rise of tourism across the globe.. and more millennial backpackers.